Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Improve Webcams Support

-It's possible to improve Webcams support and in particular the framerate by uninstalling mjpg-streamer and installing Crownest daemon (see [here](https://github.com/mainsail-crew/crowsnest) for more info).
+It's possible to improve Webcams support and in particular the framerate by uninstalling mjpg-streamer and installing Crowsnest daemon (see [here](https://github.com/mainsail-crew/crowsnest) for more info).

 <br />